Hiring and Placement

 For information about initial hiring into the Foreign Service, see Foreign Service, below in this section.

 Foreign Service Family Members—The State Department uses several special hiring mechanisms to employ family members in positions at U.S. embassies and consulates abroad (see 3 FAM at https://fam.state.gov).
 These include: the “family member appointment” for spouses or children between the ages of 18 and 21 who are on orders accompanying a career Foreign Service or civil service employee; temporary appointments of up to one year for the same persons; and “personal service agreements” for the same persons and certain other eligible persons.
 Eligibility for benefits varies according to the type of appointment and, in some cases, by the individual hired.
 Other agencies with Foreign Service personnel abroad commonly use personal services contracts for certain family members; those contracts are subject to government contracting authorities and typically do not confer benefits.

-Hiring of the Disabled—The Rehabilitation Act of 1973 (P.L.
+Hiring of Persons with Disabilities—The Rehabilitation Act of 1973 (P.L.
 93-112, as amended) requires federal agencies to develop plans for the hiring, placement, and advancement of persons with disabilities.

 To facilitate employment, agencies may use either competitive or special appointing authorities.
 Realistic standards, based on the tasks of a position, require that applicants possess only the qualifications necessary for safe and efficient performance of the essential duties of a particular position.
 Reasonable accommodation also must be considered in determining an applicant’s ability to perform the essential duties of a job.